Senior care is a state responsibility – and a Minnesota value.

 Minnesota seniors and their families are waiting for the care they need because there aren’t enough caregivers.

+The staffing shortage in senior care is a crisis, affecting seniors and families in every corner of the state.
+Nearly 17,000 caregiver positions are vacant.
 Every week, nursing homes and assisted living communities throughout the state are forced to tell seniors and their families that there just isn’t enough room for them because there isn’t enough staff available.
 The choices for seniors are unacceptable — find care hours away, stay in the hospital longer than needed, or face declining health due to lack of services and care.

 In the next five years, Minnesota will have 50,000 more residents who are age 80 or older than we have today.
 If we can’t take care of today’s seniors, what about tomorrow’s seniors?